Summer Music Institute

 To share the excellence of our UNM string program with musicians from across the United States and abroad.

-Safe and comfortable housing available in campus dormitories for an extra fee.
+Safe and comfortable housing available in campus dormitories at an affordable price.

-UNMSMI musicians must be between the ages of 15 and 25.
-Exceptions to this age range can be requested on a case by case basis.
+UNMSMI musicians are generally between the ages of 15 and 25.
+Exceptions to this age range can be requested on a case-by-case basis.
+No student under the age of 15 can be housed in UNM dormitories.

 Tuition and Registration fees: